Axtell/Axtell/README.md

 You may need to clear your web-servers/reverse-proxy's cache since the `/static/webapn` routes qualify for caching (and they should).
 The app will automatically generate the bundles etc. as applicable

+#### Setting up APNS
+To integrate with APNS you'll need to enter your Apple Developer Team ID in the `config.py` under notifications.
+Additionally you need to place your APN key in the root directory of Axtell (i.e. execution CWD) as `apns.p8`

 ### 3. Build
 You will need to build the assets (CSS and JS) before running Axtell.
 You can do this using: